-It’s hard to believe that in the space of just a few months we've seen such a dramatic impact on our lives with the introduction of tough measures to restrict the spread of COVID-19 in Australia.
+Message from Resimac CEOIt’s hard to believe that we've seen such a dramatic impact on our lives with the introduction of tough measures to restrict the spread of COVID-19 in Australia.
+For many of our customers, we know that the coming period will be filled with uncertainty as we adapt to the ‘new normal’ of social distancing and interruptions to both work and family life.

 Resimac has been committed to supporting its customers through the good and bad times for the last 35 years.
 I wanted to take this time to share with you some of the questions I’m hearing from our customers and to assure you that we’re here to help.